Can Hamsters Eat Cantaloupe? The Surprising Truth

 Not only that, this musky, orange-fleshed melon has more essential nutrients.

-Cantaloupe contains the following vitamins and minerals: vitamin A, B6, C, K and potassium, manganese, magnesium, thiamine, copper, calcium, folate, pantothenic acid
+Cantaloupe contains the following vitamins and minerals: vitamins A, B6, C, and K and potassium, manganese, magnesium, thiamine, copper, calcium, folate, pantothenic acid

 To put everything into perspective, here’s how all the nutrients and vitamins in cantaloupe benefit hamsters: